Planning for your career

 To learn more about physics career options, see these sites:

-- Careers for Physicists provides profiles of physicists employed in a variety of jobs and other information.
+- Career Resources provides advice about careers, profiles of physicists employed in a variety of jobs and other information.

 - What can I do with this Major describes the sub-fields of physics and job opportunities in each.